isomerpages/moe-swisscottagesec/_swiss-experience/Instructional Programme/Technology for Learning (TfL).md

 ### <b><u>Goals</u></b>

-1.  **Staff Excellence Culture** – Staff Excellence marked by highly competent staff as Designers of Learning, Experiences and Environments, who leverage ICT effectively and purposely in T&L.
+1.  **Staff Excellence Culture**&nbsp;– Staff Excellence marked by highly competent staff as Designers of Learning, Experiences and Environments, who leverage ICT effectively and purposely in T&amp;L.
-2.  **Student Intellect Culture & Wellness Culture** – Every student is a self-directed and collaborative learner who maximises ICT to enhance their learning as guided by teachers, grounded in cyber wellness.
+2.  **Student Intellect Culture &amp; Wellness Culture**&nbsp;– Every student is a self-directed and collaborative learner who maximises ICT to enhance their learning as guided by teachers, grounded in cyber wellness.
-3.  **Effectiveness and efficiency in school administration** through use of ICT.
+3.  **Effectiveness and efficiency in school administration**&nbsp;through use of ICT.

 ### <b><u>Our Programme</u></b>